Kyoko522/EcoDex/README.md

-Here is the full README.md content with proper Markdown formatting.
-You can copy it directly and paste it into your README.md file:

 # **EcoDex**

 EcoDex is a Next.js web application that identifies plants and bugs using AI.
 Users can upload images via file input, URL, or a camera capture, and the app processes these images using a backend API.